Man charged in double homicide at ABQ gas station

 Police said Sweetwater's son told them the teen started the fight and he yelled "he has a gun!" before the man fired.
 He said he went to check on his dad when the man pointed the gun at him too.

-Court records state surveillance video showed Sweetwater and Sanchez turned away from Vigil, their back to him, and retreated before being shot.
+Surveillance video showed Sweetwater and Sanchez turned away from Vigil, their back to him, and retreated before being shot, according to court records.

 Court records state a woman who saw the shooting said the teen started the confrontation and the man was trying to get him to "keep walking."
 She told police the two men "didn't even get a chance" to touch the teen when the man shot them both.